brendanhay/myxi/README.md

 Features
 ------------

-* Route traffic to clusters or individual nodes based on username
+* Route traffic to clusters or individual nodes based on AMQP username
-* Transparently set all queues as HA
+* Transparently set all queues as mirrored
 * Automatic federation of backends based on exchange locality
 * Statsd integration